savageblackout/project1_trivia/README.md

 #Technologies Used:
 ---
-- HTML
-- CSS
-- JavaScript
-- jQuery
+- Balsamiq: for creating killer wireframes
+- HTML: for giving some support and structure
+- CSS: to make it look so lovely and sparkly
+- JavaScript: to make things happen!
+- jQuery: also making things happen!

 #Design Approach
 ---